Written by: Max Vishnev, founder of CityRover Walks NY

 Over the last decade, though, West Chelsea and the Meatpacking District have experienced rapid gentrification, with great adaptive re-use conversions like Chelsea Market and the High Line attracting millions of visitors each year.
 Drug dealers and prostitutes have been replaced by fashionable tourists and diners, Google engineers, media executives, and multi-millionaire luxury condo buyers.

-West Chelsea is also home to the largest art gallery district in America.
+West Chelsea is also home to the greatest concentration of art galleries in NYC.

 Best Coffee Shops in Midtown and Hell’s Kitchen